SteveOGallagher/movies/README.md

 ##### Movie Filtering

-Currently the search for movies by title requires an exact title match to filter movies correctly.
-Ideally, the API should be able to filter according to movie titles which contain part of the submitted title text.
-Also, even more ideally, the API could make use of some AI by using Azure Cognitive Services for example so that if a genre of 'thrills' was submitted, the tag of 'thriller' could be matched for this and all thriller films could be returned to the request rather than 0 results.
+The API could improved to make use of some AI by using Azure Cognitive Services for example so that if a genre of 'thrills' was submitted, the tag of 'thriller' could be matched for this and all thriller films could be returned to the request rather than 0 results.